Year of the Dragon (film): Casting

 Because the production was moving so fast, casting began before the script was completed.
 Originally, Stone and Cimino had either Nick Nolte or Jeff Bridges in mind for the role of Stanley White, but after seeing Mickey Rourke in The Pope of Greenwich Village and working with him on Heaven's Gate, Cimino changed his mind.
 According to Rourke, the difficulty with playing White was making himself appear 15 years older to suit the character.
 Cimino drew heavily on the real-life boxing prowess of Rourke.
 At first, Rourke did not take his physical training seriously, so Cimino hired Hells Angels member Chuck Zito to be Rourke's instructor.
-Rourke has often quoted in many interviews that he loved working with Cimino despite the disapproved reputation he earned himself over the years since his previous box office failures, quoting, "He was a ball of fire.
+Rourke was often quoted in many interviews stating that he loved working with Cimino despite the disapproved reputation he earned himself over the years since his previous box office failures, quoting, "He was a ball of fire.
 I hadn't seen anyone quite like him".
 Rourke was paid $1 million to star in the film.

+To play the Chinese characters, casting director Joanna Merlin scouted in New York, Los Angeles, San Francisco, Toronto and other cities with large Overseas Chinese populations and performing arts scenes.
+John Lone, who had won a 1981 Obie Award for his role in David Henry Hwang's FOB, was a relative unknown when he was cast to play Joey Tai.
+Cimino chose him after seeing his performance in the film Iceman.
+K. Dock Yip, a prominent Chinese Canadian lawyer and leader of Toronto's Chinese community, was a local hire.
+As several scenes were shot in Southeast Asia, several Hong Kong and Taiwanese actors were cast in supporting roles.
+These included Shaw Brothers veteran Fan Mei-sheng, and Tsai Ming-liang regular Chen Chao-jung.

+Year of the Dragon was the film debut of top model-turned-actress Ariane Koizumi (credited under the mononym 'Ariane'), whose performance was widely-criticized.